Skip to content

 Indian traveler tip

-4) Las Vegas, Nevada (Best Add-On Trip: 2–3 Days)
+4) Las Vegas, Nevada

 What to do

-• Walk the Las Vegas Strip
+• Walk along the Las Vegas Strip

-• Watch a live show (book ahead)
+• Watch a live show and book in advance

 Indian traveler tip

-5) Orlando, Florida (Best for Families: Disney + Universal)
+5) Orlando, Florida

 What to do

-• Walt Disney World
+• Spend time at Walt Disney World

-• Universal Studios
+• Visit Universal Studios

 Indian traveler tip

-6) Yellowstone National Park, Wyoming (Wildlife + Geysers + Peace)
+6) Yellowstone National Park, Wyoming

 What to do

-• Old Faithful geyser
+• Watch Old Faithful erupt

-• Grand Prismatic Spring
+• Visit Grand Prismatic Spring

 Indian traveler tip

-7) Los Angeles, California (Beaches + Hollywood + Day Trips)
+7) Los Angeles, California

 What to do

-• Hollywood + Walk of Fame
+• See Hollywood and the Walk of Fame

-• Santa Monica beach + pier
+• Visit Santa Monica beach and pier

-• Griffith Observatory for views
+• Go to Griffith Observatory for city views

-• Optional day trip: San Diego
+• Take an optional day trip to San Diego

 Sample Itineraries for Indians Visiting the USA

-Itinerary A: First-time East Coast (10 days)
+Itinerary A: First-Time East Coast (10 Days)

-• Days 1–5: New York City
+• Days 1 to 5: New York City

-• Days 6–7: Washington DC (optional)
+• Days 6 to 7: Washington DC (optional)

-Itinerary B: West Coast + Nature (12–14 days)
+Itinerary B: West Coast Plus Nature (12 to 14 Days)

-• Days 1–4: San Francisco
+• Days 1 to 4: San Francisco

-• Days 5–8: Los Angeles
+• Days 5 to 8: Los Angeles

-• Days 9–12: Las Vegas + Grand Canyon
+• Days 9 to 12: Las Vegas and Grand Canyon

-• Days 8–10: Add Miami or relax
+• Days 8 to 10: Add Miami or simply relax

-Essential Travel Tips (Visa, Budget, Food, Insurance)
+Essential Travel Tips

 Visa